 Hey guys, so I want to talk about my story about drinking, what it did to me over 19 years.
 I want to start with day one, and then I’m going to fast forward to the very last day that I drank.
-Here’s What Happens After 19 Years of Drinking.
+Here is What Happens After 19 Years of Drinking.

 What Happens After 19 Years of Drinking

 So the very first day I drank, it was very innocent.
-I was 17 years old, and I had I think two or three wine coolers outside of a junior High dance, and we drank them in the field.
+I was 17 years old, and I had I think two or three wine coolers outside of a junior high school dance, and we drank them in the field.
 Then I went in and danced with a girl who I didn’t have courage to dance with previously.
 She wasn’t even that cute or anything, you know, it was just me being more confident.
 So I noticed that right away.

 I didn’t even really understand drinking, my parents sheltered me.
 They didn’t want me to be like their parents and my parents didn’t drink, but I have a lot of alcoholics in my family.